RichardDooling/Entertainment_Law/Trademark/Trademark.md

 and risk a completely unnecessary insurance or legal issue?

 We know from class and from our book and from *Rogers v.
-Grimaldi* that you usually MAY use a trademark when it is artistically relevant to your work.
+Grimaldi* that you usually *may* use a trademark when it is artistically relevant to your work.
 So that's not news.
 (Doesn't mean another Ginger Rogers won't sue you anyway and lose.)
-The Disney example they use here is similar; if the filmmakers are making an undercover movie ABOUT Disney.
+The Disney example they use here is similar; if the filmmakers are making an undercover movie *about* Disney.
 That might make Disney and its trademark and logos artistically relevant.
 Then care should be taken
 to make sure that the audience is not confused